eea/eea.rancher.catalog/templates/uns/README.md

 </pre>

 - When all properties are set, uncheck box "Start services after creating" and press "Launch".
-- Start the services of the stack one by one in the order they appear from top to bottom.
+- Start the services of the stack one by one.
 The only services that are needed for the application to startup are dbservice and tomcat.
+The service dbservice needs to start before tomcat service.
 - After starting service dbservice and before starting tomcat service, in the container of dbservice select "Execute Shell" and run following commands:
 <pre>
 $ mysql -u root -p